Gerontology

 GERON 4376 Mental Health and Aging: 3 semester hours

 Same as PSYCH 4376.
-Prerequisites: PSYCH 2245 or consent of instructor.
-This course provides a survey of theory and research in mental health issues for older populations, focusing on psychological and social aspects of mental health and functioning.
+Prerequisites: PSYCH 2245 and ENGL 3100, or consent of instructor.
+This writing intensive course provides a survey of theory and research on mental health issues for older populations, focusing on psychological and social aspects of mental health and functioning.
 The course details approaches to understanding healthy aging, along with the prevalence, etiology, assessment and treatment of psychological disorders in older adults.
-The course also provides an overview of health care and community-based delivery systems for behavioral health, and allows students to explore information about careers in aging.
+The course also provides an overview of health care and community-based delivery systems for behavioral health and allows students to explore information about careers in aging.

 GERON 4400 Social & Community Services for an Aging Population: 3 semester hours